government: absolute monarchy

 Swaziland has executed 34 convicted murderers since independence from Britain in 1968.
 The last person was put to death in 1982, when a prominent businesswoman, Phillipa Mdluli, was hanged for the ritual murder of her domestic worker’s daughter.

 All death sentences are automatically referred to the Court of Appeal.
 If the sentence is confirmed on appeal, the convicted person has the right to appeal to the King for mercy.
 The King is advised by the Committee on the Prerogative of Mercy (Justice Minister plus two other ministers and the Attorney General).

 On 13 and 14 October 2011, during the sub regional conference on death penalty held in Kigali and organized by Hands off Cain in partnership with Government of Rwanda, the Speaker of the House of Assembly of Swaziland, Prince Guduza Dlamini, expressed an engagement to initiate actions about the removal of the death penalty.

-In 2016, no death sentences were imposed in Swaziland, where only one person, a Swazi national, was under death sentence at the end of the year.
+In 2017, no death sentences were imposed in Swaziland, where none was under death sentence at the end of the year.

 Commutations of death sentences or suspension of executions